AndersDeath/diary2/000-current.md

 I made a small bot helper which will help me with prtuguese learning.
 The clue is that this bot sends words every 5 minutes.
 I can just read messages and repeat words. also I finished with validation of required fields in survey engine.
 Tommorow is the public holiday in Russia.
 We are going to walk in another city that is near ours one.
 I also trained math and management today.
 TOday I feel that I am tiered.
 It's interesting that I don't know what to write, because not so many events happened.
 Honestly it's cool.
 I thing that makes me calm.
 The only thing that worries me now.
 I don't have cool and comfortable chair.
 It will be the first thing that I will buy after getting home.

 # 04 November - Thursday - Gündoğan - GÜMÜŞLÜK - 36 day of immigration

+We visited gumusluk today.
+It's a small town in 30 minutes from home.